 Dorene Sykes Artist's Statement

 Today, digital photography offers even more opportunities for creative expression, from image capture through artful editing and printing.
-It's a glorious time to be a photographic artist on Cape Cod!
+Whether shooting with my Canon R6 mirrorless camera and RF lenses, or with my iPhone 13 Pro (the camera that's always with me), it's a glorious time to be a photographic artist on Cape Cod!

 For my biography, click here.